math-lover31415/Ebook-Scraper/README.md

 **The following has to be kept in mind:**
 * The program uses the modules `beautifulsoup4`, `requests` and `lxml` to parse through the contents of the webpage.
 The modules can be installed with pip before running the program.
 The program also uses the`zipfile` module to create the .epub file.
 * The program does not use style sheets and page templates for the epub
-* The program is based on the Table of contents page, and therefore the second chapter of the epilogue is missing.
-The chapter was intentionally left out by the Author as a joke.

 The structure of the epub file is as follows
 - OEBPS